- How do you apply?

 - Can I apply to receive OSAP funding for second year ESP?

-ESP does not base its admissions decisions on high school grades alone.
-For this reason, we ask you to submit an Application Package including an application form, two letters of reference from teachers, a Personal Statement and an application fee.
+ESP does not base its admissions decisions on high school or college grades alone.
+For this reason, we ask you to submit an application including a form, two letters of reference from teachers, a personal statement and an application fee.

 You cannot apply to ESP through the Ontario University Application Centre.
 Instead, please apply below:

-- Students whose high school grades and performance do not represent their academic potential.
+- your high school or college grades do not represent your academic potential

-- Anyone who would like more academic support as they begin their studies.
+- you would like more academic and/or transition support as you begin university studies

-- Applicants who have taken time away from school and wish to start university in a supported environment.
+- you have taken time away from school and wish to start university in a supported environment

 Minimum educational criteria (and see below for prerequisite subject requirements for our Business, Engineering and Science streams):

-- Ontario high school applicants: High school diploma and a minimum of three Grade 12 credits at the U or M (university stream) level (4U English is recommended).
+- Ontario high school applicants: High school diploma and we recommend a minimum of three Grade 12 credits at the U or M (university stream) level (4U English is recommended).
 Students with fewer U/M level courses may be considered on a case-by-case basis.

-- Out-of-province high school applicants: High school diploma and half their grade 12 credits in the academic/university stream.
+- Out-of-province high school applicants: High school diploma and we recommend half of the grade 12 credits in the academic/university stream.
 Students with fewer academic level courses may be considered on a case-by-case basis.